mahedjaved/CustomerChurnExample/README.md

-# Repo to practise run of a simple customer churning example based on the Kaggle dataset (link : )
+# Repo to practise run of a simple customer churning example based on the Kaggle dataset

 # Links